Sustainable Procurement Tools

 • in the contract award notice

-This document will provides guidance on how to apply community benefits requirements at each stage of the procurement process.
+This document will provide guidance on how to apply community benefits requirements at each stage of the procurement process.

 Contract suitability and market capacity to meet a specific requirement need to be addressed on a case-by-case basis.
 Preliminary market consultation is crucial to be able to determine whether the market is capable of delivering a specific community benefit or whether requiring such would place too large a burden on suppliers.